 Center for Research on Genomics and Global Health

 Dr. Rotimi was appointed scientific director of NHGRI in 2021.
 He received his undergraduate education in biochemistry from the University of Benin in Nigeria before immigrating to the United States for further studies.
 He started his education in the United States at the University of Mississippi, where he obtained a master's degree in health care administration.
 He obtained a second master's degree and a doctorate in epidemiology from the University of Alabama at Birmingham School of Public Health.
 Prior to coming to the NIH, Dr. Rotimi was the director of the National Human Genome Center at Howard University.

 He successfully led the establishment of the Human Heredity and Health in Africa (H3Africa) initiative with $76 million commitment from the NIH and Wellcome Trust.
-H3Africa will create and support network of labs that will conduct leading-edge research into the genetic and environmental determinants of diseases in Africans.
+H3Africa created a support network of labs that conduct leading-edge research into the genetic and environmental determinants of diseases in Africans.
 He is on the editorial board of Public Health Genomics, Genome Medicine, Clinical Genetics and Journal of Applied and Translational Genomics.
 He is on the Coriell Personalized Medicine Collaborative Board.
-He was recently awarded an honorary professorship at the prestigious University of Cape Town, South Africa.
+He was awarded an honorary professorship at the prestigious University of Cape Town, South Africa.
 He became the Chief of the Metabolic, Cardiovascular and Inflammatory Disease Genomics Branch in 2014 and stepped down in 2021.

 Dr. Rotimi's research focuses on the etiology of complex diseases and health disparities.
 His team studies interethnic differences in the distribution of genetic and environmental risk factors, with particular emphasis on populations of African ancestry.